Esther-Omono/to-do/README.md

 ### `main.js`

-The JavaScript file containing the logic for adding, editing, deleting, and marking tasks as completed.
+The JavaScript file containing the logic for adding, editing, deleting, and marking tasks as completed, and handling localStorage to persist tasks.

 ## Customization